chrisza4/chris-blog/content/blog/design-upfront/index.md

 date: "2021-02-27T12:00:00.000"
 ---

-(Disclaimer: I make a lot of bash in waterfall methodology in the article.
-When I bash it, I bash on waterfall done wrong.
-I am aware that effective waterfall will not end up this way.)

 One of the greatest questions in software design is how much should we put effort into upfront design?

 Agile methodology has become a norm for software development, and many people argue for not design upfront.
 As a result, many of us claim that Agile prevents a good software design and aims to churn out endless features and technical debts.